-Perfect for fall, apple brown betty is a warm, cozy, dessert.
-It’s layered with apples, breadcrumbs and spices and baked in a casserole dish for a pudding-like treat with a crunchy crumb topping.
+Perfect for fall, apple brown betty is a simple, warm and cozy apple dessert.
+It’s layered with fruit, breadcrumbs and spices and baked in a casserole dish for a pudding-like treat with a crunchy crumb topping.
 Absolutely irresistible, this baked apple dessert recipe is a classic.

 When you’re craving pure comfort food, this easy, homemade apple brown betty is the fall dessert you want.
 In the same vein as a crisp or cobbler, this recipe uses simple ingredients that combine to make a lush, homey treat.